rulingAnts/quickstart_android_pwa/CONTRIBUTING.md

 ## License Requirements

 All contributions must be licensed under **AGPL-3.0** or a compatible license.

-By contributing, you agree that your contributions will be licensed under the AGPL-3.0 license.
+By contributing, you agree that your contributions will be licensed under AGPL-3.0.

 ### Important Notes